What is Model Risk?

 Model risk is the potential loss an institution may incur as a consequence of decisions that are principally based on the output of internal models as a result of errors in the development, implementation, or use of models.

 Understanding Model Risk

-Model risk has become prominent and of serious concern, following the advent of the use of sophisticated quantitative models in dealing with applications in major disciplines.
-The risk arises mainly because of potential errors in the models, as well as in appropriate usage and implementation of the model.
+Model risk’s become prominent and of serious concern following the advent of the use of sophisticated quantitative models in dealing with applications in major disciplines.
+The risk arises mainly because of potential errors in the models and appropriate usage and implementation of the model.
 The errors and inaccuracies can cause considerable monetary losses, poor organizational decision-making, and damage to institutional reputation.

 Model risk arises principally because of two reasons:

 - The model might have fundamental inaccuracies that produce erroneous results for its intended use.

 - The incorrect or inappropriate use of the model.

 Since model risk is caused by the use of models, it’s appropriate to also define a model.
 A model is a quantitative system or mathematical representation that processes input data to derive quantitative estimates of different variables.

 A model contains a set of variable assumptions and data for inputs, processes, outputs, and scenarios.
 It applies mathematical, statistical, financial, and economic data and techniques in a model.
 A model contains three major components: